uoscompsci/PRISONER/doc/tutorials.demo.rst

 Modifying the demo
 ------------------
 We can see how trivial modifications to the policy affect the execution of the experiment.
 For example, when you tried this experiment, you will have seen that your name was displayed, but not your politics and religion, even if you have provided this in your Facebook profile.
-In demo.py we make a request to the PRISONER API for a "User" object in our on_get() method, which retrieves a user's biographical attributes, so why are these missing?
+In demo.py we make a request to the PRISONER API for a "Person" object in our on_get() method, which retrieves a user's biographical attributes, so why are these missing?
 If we turn to policy.xml, we can see why.
 Note that in the policy element, we enumerate the gender, first name, and last name attributes, which we have "retrieve" policies for.
 This provides a whitelist of the data we can collect, so let's add the following religion and politics clauses after the "last name" attribute policy:

 .. code-block:: xml